mkadeline/mkadeline.github.io/_posts/2017-10-24-Interactive-Data-Visualisation.md

 - Temperature Data
 - Housing Data

 D3 is a remarkably flexible library, particularly when dealing with data and conversion or parsing it into the correct form.
-This flexiblity was however limited by Typescript, with the benefit of that being its typesafe nature.
+This flexibility was however limited by Typescript, with the benefit of that being its typesafe nature.

 There were some slight alterations to usual D3 code.